Noaaan/MythicMetals/PATCHNOTES.md

 - Added compatibility for Enhanced Explosions with Banglum Nukes (#190 Thanks Superkat32!)
 - The Enchanted Midas Gold Block is now a block!
 Place it down in your world, admire it, enjoy it.
 - Added an advancement for using an Enchanted Midas Gold Block in a Carmot Staff
+- Added an advancement for crafting a Prometheum Bouquet
 - New Carmot Staff Ability: Enchanted Midas Gold Block - Grants Luck 5 in a large area around user
 - Added a Sponge Nuke Core